 The best way for families to stay involved and informed about their student's progress is to keep open lines of communication with their student.
 When a student attends a postsecondary institution such as Mason, educational records belong to the student and not the parent or family member.
-This means Mason students control access to all of their educational records and must give consent if parts of an educational record are to be disclosed to a third party, including parents or family members.
+This means Mason students control access to all of their educational records and must provide written consent if parts of an educational record are to be disclosed to a third party, including parents or family members, unless the release is to the parent of a dependent student, as required by § 23.1-1303.B.5 of the Code of Virginia, or the disclosure meets a qualified exception under FERPA.